hdShang/arxiv-daily/docs/cs-CL/2025-09-17/papers/250914456v2-correct-detect-balancing-performance-and-ambiguity-through-the-lens-.md

 ---
 layout: default
-title: Correct-Detect: Balancing Performance and Ambiguity Through the Lens of Coreference Resolution in LLMs
+title: "Correct-Detect: Balancing Performance and Ambiguity Through the Lens of Coreference Resolution in LLMs"
 ---

 # Correct-Detect: Balancing Performance and Ambiguity Through the Lens of Coreference Resolution in LLMs